-SUTQ is a rating and monitoring system used by both the Ohio Department of Education (ODE) and the Ohio Department of Job and Family Services (ODJFS) to determine the quality of licensed early learning and development programs in Ohio.
+SUTQ is a rating and monitoring system used by both the Ohio Department of Children and Youth to determine the quality of licensed early learning and development programs in Ohio.
 After a review of program documents and an on-site review, Step Up To Quality awards one to five stars to each program site as an indication of quality.
 Four and five-star rated programs are recognized for going above and beyond minimum licensing standards, demonstrating a commitment to quality, and an ongoing dedication to the learning and development of young children.